Die Hauptstadt, Capricorn

 “It reminds me of the border…” Bergmann whispered from where she knelt at the edge of the roof.
 “I… can’t believe all of this has happened so… fast.
 It feels like we were just crossing back over back from Argo a couple of hours ago.”

 Maria watched as Cadence fell into a crouch beside Bergmann and peered over the roof’s edge with her.

 “Do you think… we can get close enough to Marionette without getting caught?”
 Bergmann mumbled to herself.
-“From what I understand… the lieutenant and you all are critical assets to this ‘Scorpio,’ so he wouldn’t be willing to infect you again, right?”
+“From what I understand… the oberleutnant and you all are critical assets to this ‘Scorpio,’ so he wouldn’t be willing to infect you again, right?”
 She peered down towards the crowd.
-“But that’s risky in itself… So, I could try creating an earth pit beneath them to trap them, but that would require me to be close enough to do it… and they’re too spread out… and I’m sure they’d shoot me before I could get them all under.”
+“But that’s risky too… So, I could try creating an earth pit beneath them to trap them, but I’d need to be close enough to do it… and they’re too spread out… and I’m sure they’d shoot me before I could get them all under.”

 Maria chuckled.
 “Why are we discussing when we can just go down and cut Scorpio out of Marionette just like that?”

 “Yeah, I’m not suicidal enough to charge headfirst into things, sunshine,” Cadence interjected.
 “Not even for you, ‘Milia.
 We don’t even know how many people down there are actually infected and willin’ ta spare us for one.”

 “Does it matter?”
 Maria inquired, smiling.
 “I can cut them down before they cut me.”

 “I don’t doubt ya, sunshine,” Cadence said, “but ya gotta remember.
 Not all of us are as amazin’ or as strong as ya.”

 “Oh, that’s right…” Maria murmured.